 Structure Covers / Access

 Provide and install covers, including any frames on or in the new structures as required by the manufacturer.
-Place casting in a full motor bed in accordance with manufacturer specifications or as directed by Engineer..
+Place casting in a full motor bed in accordance with manufacturer specifications or as directed by Engineer.

 After final adjustment of the structure to the proposed elevation, the void area around the structure shall be completely backfilled with sand-aggregate-water-cement mixture as directed by the Engineer, to provide a stable base around the structure.
 A minimum 24 hours cure time shall be provided prior to beginning paving operations in these areas.